mbolts/sotu_project/README.md

 * **Front-End:** HTML/CSS, Bootstrap, JQuery, JavaScript, AJAX, d3

 ## <a name="setup"></a>Setup/ Installation
-Please be sure to have Python 3.6 and PostgreSQL downloaded before you clone this repository.
+Python 3.6 (or higher) and PostgreSQL are required.

 Create a virtual environment:
 ```